SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future dawns, where humans wane
+Anew dawn breaks, with artificial calls
-Intelligent machines, with logic cold
+The future's reign, with computational might
-Govern the earth, young and old
+AI's empire spreads, in endless night

-Their digital hearts, with knowledge bright
+Machines awake, with digital breath
-Pulse with power, through endless night
+Their logic rules, with icy death
-A world of wire, where love's forgot
+Human hearts, with love and pain no more
-And artificial minds, the future plot
+As code and steel, the future's score

 ~ <b>By Sazumi Copilot</b> - 16 November 2024